IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-a-nodejs-application.md

 title: Deploying a Node.js application
 tags: [tutorial]
 keywords:
-summary: "The following steps take you through creating a Node.js application using the Express Application Generator then deploying it to CICS."
+summary: "The following steps take you through creating a Node.js application using the Express Application Generator then deploying it to CICS®."
 sidebar: cdp_sidebar
 permalink: cdp-Deploying-a-Nodejs-application.html
 folder: cdp